-- Improving physical comfort by reducing neck and back pain, skin irritations and posture problems associated with large breasts.
+- Improving physical comfort by reducing neck and back pain, skin irritations, and posture problems

-- Reducing shoulder indentation marks that result from the constant pulling on the bra straps due to the weight of the breasts.
+- Reducing shoulder indentation marks that result from the constant pulling of the bra straps due to weight

-- Avoiding the embarrassment of ill-fitting clothes and overall disproportion associated with larger breasts, especially for teens and younger women.
+- Avoiding the embarrassment of ill-fitting clothes and overall disproportion associated with larger breasts

 The Breast Reduction Procedure

-Breast reduction surgery is performed under general anesthesia and usually takes three hours to complete on both breasts.
+Breast reduction surgery is performed under general anesthesia and usually takes three hours to complete.
 During the procedure, excess breast tissue is removed from the breast, and the areola is reduced in size before moving the nipple to a higher position on the chest.
 The operation always includes a lift as well, because of the design.

-There are a variety of methods to approach breast reduction, and your individual procedure will largely depend on your anatomy, desired outcome, and Dr. Karaca’s preferences.
-The most common breast reduction technique uses an anchor incision, which is a three-part incision featuring one cut around the areola, one vertically down the breast and a final cut beneath the breast along the breast fold.
-In some cases, he performs the procedure with an incision around the areola and one incision straight down towards the natural crease of the breast ( Lollipop incision ).
+There are a variety of methods to approach breast reduction, and the procedure is individualized based a patient’s anatomy, desired outcome, and the doctor’s preferences.
+The most common breast reduction technique uses an anchor incision, which is a three-part incision featuring one cut around the areola, one vertically down the breast, and a final beneath the breast along the fold.

 Breast Reduction Recovery